Council tax FAQs

 How do you use my data?

 Shropshire Council is the local government authority for Shropshire.
-Our address is: Shropshire Council, Shirehall, Abbey Foregate, Shrewsbury SY2 6ND.
-You can contact our Data Protection Officer on: 01743 252774 or by email at: information.request@shropshire.gov.uk
+Our address is: Shropshire Council, Guildhall, Frankwell Quay, Shrewsbury, England SY3 8HQ.
+You can contact our data protection officer on: 01743 252774 or by email at: information.request@shropshire.gov.uk

 How do we collect information from you?

-We collect information from you when you visit the Shropshire Council website also when you contact us in writing, speak to us on the phone, by email or any other type of electronic communication, or talk to us face to face.
+We collect information from you when you visit this website and also when you contact us in writing, speak to us on the phone, by email or by any other type of electronic communication, or talk to us face to face.

 What types of information do we collect from you?